 Different Ways to Serve these Breakfast Mushrooms

-Serve these breakfast mushrooms in a bowl with a fried egg on top for a tasty breakfast bowl or alongside a piece of toasted sourdough bread.
+Serve these breakfast mushrooms in a bowl with a fried or hardboiled egg on top for a tasty breakfast bowl or alongside a piece of toasted sourdough bread.
 Or, prepare them as a savory side dish to stuffed french toast or Russian pancakes Oladi (buttermilk pancakes).
 The dish also makes for a wonderful filling for breakfast burritos.
 All you’ll need to add is some fluffy scrambled eggs, salsa, and cheddar cheese!

 Best Way to Store Your Potato Mushroom Breakfast